 Pyrenean Mastiffs are large dogs with weights of up to 240 pounds and a height of up to 31 inches tall.

 The Pyrenean Shepherd is a medium-sized herding dog with an origin traceable back to France and Spain on the borders of the Pyrenees Mountains.

 They are also known as “Berger des Pyrénées” in French and “Pastor de Los Pirineos” in Spanish.

 This dog comes in two varieties; smooth-faced and rough-faced.
-A notable difference between the two is that the rough-faced variety has longer hairs around the muzzle than that of the smooth-faced type.
+A notable difference between the two is that the rough-faced variety has longer hairs around the muzzle than the smooth-faced type.

-This dog is full of energy and needs a lot of exercise.
+This dog is full of energy and needs a lot of exercises.
 The best way to ensure that this energy is used is by taking them outdoors, as this is their natural habitat.

 The Pyrenean Shepherd weighs up to 30 pounds and measures up to 21 inches.